Standard Oil scientists would patent a process they invented called thermal cracking.

-Beginning in the 1890s, the Whiting refinery of Standard Oil Company of Indiana produced kerosene and later gasoline to meet skyrocketing consumer demand.
+Beginning in the 1890s, the Whiting refinery of Standard Oil Company of Indiana first produced kerosene for lamps and later gasoline for autos to meet growing consumer demand.

-Using advanced refining processes introduced by John D. Rockefeller, it will become the largest in the United States.
+Using advanced refining processes introduced by John D. Rockefeller, it would become the largest in the United States.
 Today, the 1,400-acre complex is owned by BP.

 The Whiting refinery, using a newly patented method, efficiently processed Ohio sour oil into high-quality kerosene.
 Although gasoline was a minor by-product, two brothers in Massachusetts were building a gasoline-powered horseless carriage at about the time the refinery produced its first 125 railroad tank cars filled with kerosene.
 The automobile would soon arrive.
 See Cantankerous Combustion – 1st U.S. Auto Show.

 “By the mid-1890s, the Whiting plant had become the largest refinery in the United States, handling 36,000 barrels of oil per day and accounting for nearly 20 percent of the total U.S. refining capacity” notes historian Mark R. Wilson in the Encyclopedia of Chicago.
 Initially it consisted of just a single facility, adds a company history on the Amoco website.
 Crude oil was processed into products that people and business needed: axle grease for industrial machinery, paraffin wax for candles, kerosene for home lighting.

 “The company grew.
 By the early 1900s it was the leading provider of kerosene and gasoline in the Midwest” notes the website.
 “Kerosene sales would eventually falter.
 But with car ownership booming across the United States, demand for gasoline would only go up and up.”